Thirumal-Palwai/violet/edk2/CryptoPkg/Library/OpensslLib/openssl/krb5/doc/admin/admin_commands/kadmind.rst

 disassociates itself from its controlling terminal.

 kadmind can be configured for incremental database propagation.
-Incremental propagation allows slave KDC servers to receive principal and policy updates incrementally instead of receiving full dumps of the database.
+Incremental propagation allows replica KDC servers to receive principal and policy updates incrementally instead of receiving full dumps of the database.
 This facility can be enabled in the :ref:`kdc.conf(5)` file with the **iprop_enable** option.
 Incremental propagation requires the principal ``kiprop/MASTER\@REALM`` (where MASTER is the master KDC's canonical host name, and REALM the realm name).
 In release 1.13, this principal is automatically created and registered into the datebase.

 OPTIONS